googleapis/google-cloud-cpp/release/README.md

 - Update the ABI baseline to include the new version numbers in the inline namespace by running `ci/cloudbuild/build.sh -t check-api-pr`.
 This will leave the updated ABI files in `ci/abi-dumps`, and also update the `google/cloud/internal/version_info.h` file.

 This will step will take a while.
+You can leave this and move onto step 3.

 ### c.
 Send the PR for review

-**NOTE:** Do NOT submit this before PR before the PR in step 1 is *merged*.
+**NOTE:** Do NOT send this PR for review before the release is created in step 3\.

 ```bash
 git add .